TwilioQuest/Awesome-CS/World Teacher Day Challenge.md

 Join us on Twitch (www.twitch.tv/twilioquest) on October 27th at 9am PT to find out who the winners are!
 If you can't make it to the stream, don't worry, we will announce the winners via email on the same day.

-##Powered By
+**Prizes:**

+The top 5 submissions will be rewarded with:
+* $4,500 cash prize (or equivalent in classroom technology)*
+* CSTA+ membership
+* Early access to TwilioQuest for Education
+* TwilioQuest Swag box

+**Powered By**

 **TwilioQuest**

 TwilioQuest is an educational video game designed to teach a new generation of developers how to change the world with code.
-Join a community of innovative educators creating fun and engaging computer science learning experiences for students of any age and experience level. www.twilio.com/quest
+Join a community of innovative educators creating fun and engaging computer science learning experiences for students of any age and experience level.
+[Explore TwilioQuest today!](www.twilio.com/quest)

 **CSTA**

 The Computer Science Teachers Association (CSTA) understands that teaching CS is hard.
 That's why our association was created to provide a strong environment to support K-12 educators.
 We’re proud to have created a community that:
 -Is led by K-12 computer science teachers, and puts teacher needs at the forefront -Shares the latest best practices in K-12 computer science education